imbentlee/activants-interview-assessment/README.md

 Watch recording: https://drive.google.com/file/d/14s1HK1HXk0L6e57zGwKlZl7_fnlwZuMW/view?usp=sharing

+## What was done:

+#### App.js:
+- Implemented App logic for fetching "API" and parsing the response to populate the sushis
+- Implemented logic to slice the data to display 4 sushis at a time
+- Implemented logic to view next page and previous page of sushis
+- Implemented eating interation logic where user will be able to eat uneaten sushi, alerted of insufficient funds and alerted if the sushi they clicked on has already been eaten
+- Added additional function to facilitate the top up of the SushiWallet!

+#### Sushi.js
+- Created a boolean const as an indicator for whether the sushi has been eaten
+- Implemented frontend logic to display sushi images for sushis that were uneaten
+- Implemented alert logic for if user clicks on an eaten sushi plate

+#### Table.js
+- Implemented frontend logic to display an increasing stack of plates as more sushis are eaten
+- Implemented UI logic for SushiWallet! top up

+#### Button.js
+- Implemented a BackButton to display previous page of sushis

+### To run:
+1. Navigate to `activants-interview-assessment` and run `json-server --watch db.json`
+2. Navigate to [http://localhost:3000/sushis](http://localhost:3000/sushis) to confirm delivery of sushi!
+3. Navigate to `activants-interview-assessment` and run `npm install` to get node modules
+4. Run "npm start", select Y for yes when asked if you want to use another port because port 3000 will have been used by the json server
+5. Navigate to [http://localhost:3001](http://localhost:3001) to use the application

 ## Setup

 > If you do not have json-server installed, please run the following command `npm install -g json-server`